 Although the women studies curriculum has been in place since 1974, it was not until 1983 that the program was able to provide a major in women studies that was not independently-structured.
 Unfortunately, the degree was under the auspices of the American Studies Program.
 In the fall of 1995, the program began a new battle to have its own department with a stand-alone major without the American Studies designation.
 A new group of faculty, students and staff once again took up the challenge and began to organize for academic legitimacy, led by program directors Janet Jacobs and Alison Jaggar.
 After passing the litmus test to the voices of opposition, the program was finally granted its own major in spring of 1998 by the Colorado Commission on Higher Education.

 A unanimous vote by the CU Board of Regents in September 2006 allowed the program to change its name to “Women and Gender Studies Program”, which more accurately represents the broader issues of gender that the program examines.
+In February 2015, Chancellor Phil DiStefano approved the change to “Department of Women and Gender Studies” to reflect our operation as a department with a major, tenure track faculty, a minor and graduate and undergraduate certificate programs.

 It is clear that our history has been a dynamic one with a focus on action, change, and respect for our mission and responsibilities.
 We intend to honor that tradition by: recruiting high quality faculty to challenge and respond to outstanding students who will continue to represent a diversity of backgrounds and talents from the undergraduate to the doctoral levels; we will continue to seek departmental status so we can provide leadership not only here at this outstanding institution but in the nation’s finest universities; we will continue to develop our graduate program and hope soon to offer a masters degree in addition to our graduate certificate; and we will continue to work with our alums and friends to build the strongest community resources possible.